SOP-MINI/sop-site/regulamin-sop1-en.md

   - The number of points obtained for the subsequent stages of the laboratory task is given at the time of checking by the teacher and written on a sheet with the content of the task
   - The number of points obtained for entry is displayed in moodle after the test is completed
-  - Points from both parts of the laboratory are placed in usos no later than 24 hours after the class.
-The number of points in usos determines the final grade
+  - Points from both parts of the laboratory are placed in USOS no later than 24 hours after the class.
+The number of points in USOS determines the final grade

-- Final evaluation
+- Final grade

   - Issued in USOS within 24 hours from the publication of the results of the last L4 laboratory in USOS
-  - Corrected during the exam session within 24 hours from the publication of the results of the resit laboratory in USOS
+  - Corrected during the exam session within 24 hours from the publication of the results of the retakes in USOS

 # Rules of repetition of classes due to failure of a subject